me-foundation/open_creator_protocol/docs/docs/01-open-creator-protocol/01-tutorials.md

 ## How to migrate OCP token back to other standards (e.g. Metaplex Master Edition)

 Notice that OCP NFTs are based on `spl-managed-token`, `spl-token`, and `token metadata` programs.
-By definition, it's the same implementation of all the NFTs on solana:

 - Token Mint (supply = 1, decimals = 0)
 - Token Account
 - Token Metadata

+By definition, it's the same implementation of all the NFTs on solana.
+Everything is the same including interacting with wallets (except "transfer", that users can use ME profile page to send tokens including OCP NFTs), run token gated content, and prove token ownerships exactly like the normal Normal NFTs.

 OCP provides an upstream authority to interact with `spl-managed-token` that wraps the token interfaces.

 And if creators want to migrate from OCP to other standards, the seamless way of doing that is to call one of the migration entrypoints in OCP.
-This is pending on the deployment of this [PR](https://github.com/magiceden-oss/open_creator_protocol/pull/49).
+Example of how to run the migration with `update_authority` of the metadata can be found in this [PR](https://github.com/magiceden-oss/open_creator_protocol/pull/49).

 ```js
 TODO